pcafrica/focus-beamertheme/README.md

 \usetheme[nofirafonts]{focus}
 ```

-> Warning: If the font is not found by XeTex, you probably never follow the instructions on section 3.4.4 at the [Tex Live Guide -- 2022](https://www.tug.org/texlive/doc/texlive-en/texlive-en.html#x1-330003.4.4).
+> **Warning**: if XeTeX returns an error about the font not being found, please follow the instructions at the [TeX Live Guide, section 3.4.4](https://www.tug.org/texlive/doc/texlive-en/texlive-en.html#x1-330003.4.4).

 License
 =======